kevinbarabash/beignet/design/mvp/08_visibility_and_privacy.md

 # 08 Visibility and Privacy

-Crochet will have support for classes.
+Escalier will have support for classes.
 These will roughly be the same as TypeScript classes, but with the following changes:

 - properties will be readonly and private by default (same for `static`